Stocks rise broadly as indexes hover around record highs

 Both the pace of economic growth and the state of the jobs market are on investors’ minds as they look ahead to the Federal Reserve’s meeting next week to see how it moves forward with plans to trim bond purchases and its position on interest rates.
 Slower economic growth and rising inflation have raised more concerns on Wall Street about the impact of the central bank easing support for the economy and markets.

 Rising energy prices have also raised concerns about the cost for consumers as they pay more to fill gas tanks and heat homes.
-U.S. crude oil prices inched up 0.2% Thursday and have jumped more than 70% so far this year.
+U.S. crude oil prices are down 0.7%, but have jumped more than 70% so far this year.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.